hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 On a Mac your current folder should be something like `/Users/yourname/`, but on a Windows machine it can vary.

-Once you know to which folder you are download your data, right click on the link below and choose **Save link as**:
+Once you know to which folder you are downloading your data, right click on the link below and choose **Save link as**:

 **Download RNA-Seq data:** right-click [here](https://github.com/hbctraining/Training-modules/blob/master/Intro_shell/data/unix_lesson.zip?raw=true)